koirdev/Shirraria/README.md

       ```pyinstaller --noconsole -F --distpath exe -n shirraria main.py```

-After that copy the 'assets' folder to the 'dist' folder and run the EXE file
+After that copy the 'assets' folder to the 'exe' folder and run the EXE file

 ***(WARNING: The game may not work correctly)***